iwang2/Fall_2018/psych_1101.md

 vestibular senses | inner ear

 ### Chemical Senses
-Sense of taste and smell.
+Taste (sweet, salty, sour, bitter, umami) and smell.

 ### Vestibular Senses
-- Cortex and cerebellum receive info from vestibular sense and from kinesthetic senses in muscles to maintain stability and balance.
+- Cortex and cerebellum receive info from vestibular sense and from kinesthetic senses in muscles to maintain stability and balance
+- semicircular canals and otolith organs
 - sensation is unconscious

 ### Cortical PRojection Areas